viccon/sturdyc/README.md

 I have tried to design the API in a way that should make it effortless to add `sturdyc` to an existing application.
-To take advantage of the more advanced functionality that we'll see in the sections below you'll essentially just be interacting with two functions: `GetOrFetch` and `GetOrFetchBatch`.
+To take advantage of the more advanced functionality you'll essentially just be interacting with two functions:
+`GetOrFetch` and `GetOrFetchBatch`.

 All you would have to do is to take your existing code: